 As the agency looks at how it manages these issues globally, he’s taken on the global role of leading dotJWT, which works on how they form teams between its agencies and digital subsidiaries, and how it manages partnerships within WPP and outside.
 A regular industry speaker, John has been a Cyber jury member at Cannes and worked with the DMA and IPA on councils at different times.

-He was recently asked to describe his career in a tweet, here’s his attempt:
+He was recently given the rather daunting task of summarising his career in a tweet, here’s his attempt:

 Psychologist to Ad Man.
 Cambridge to London to Sydney.
 Saatchi to Y&R. Suit to Marketer to Strategist. #neverstoplearning